tangle-network/awesome-tangle-blueprints/ai/cron.md

 ✅ Use cron when:
 - Jobs need to run at regular intervals
-- Input args are static or unnecessary
+- Input arguments are static or unnecessary
+- Jobs only depend on context and never external or dynamic parameters

-❌ Don’t use cron when:
+❌ **Don’t use cron when:**
 - Input parameters are dynamic or user-driven
+- External parameters outside context are required
 - You expect reactive behavior (use Tangle or EVM events instead)

 ---

 CronJobs are lightweight, native-scheduled job producers ideal for heartbeat-like tasks or polling systems.